 Phil’s interests can be summed up with the phrase “the 3B’s”—not Bach, Beethoven and Brahms, but Bach, Bridge and Bluegrass.
 Also, Phil can be relied upon to enjoy any opportunity to experience fine dining.
-Phil has been volunteering in the Keeping Track office supervising all financial matters, including payroll, invoices, taxes and preparation of budget information for general purposes and grant applications.
+Phil volunteers his services to Keeping Track and supervises taxes and preparation of budget information for general purposes and grant applications.
 He also serves as President of Keeping Track’s Board.

 Bobbie Summers, Technical Support Manager